 The sensor claims to be able to break down your sleep data into light sleep, deep sleep and also REM (rapid eye movement) sleep.
 This is more detail than most wrist-worn wearable devices give you.

-Part of this is down to the fact that Nokia Sleep also records your heart-rate whilst in bed.
+Part of this is down to the fact that Nokia Sleep tracker also records your heart-rate whilst in bed.
 In the morning Health Mate syncs all of your night’s data, giving you a sleep score measured out of 100.

 The Health Mate software also features the Sleep Smarter program – an 8 week coaching program which takes your long-term sleep data and provides feedback as to how to improve your sleep quality over this period.